hotforfeature/origami/docs/new-elements.md

 # New Elements

 Consuming Polymer elements is great, but what if a project needs to define its own web component?
-Sometimes this may be required. `<iron-list>` is a good example.
+Sometimes this may be required. `<iron-list>` and `<vaadin-grid>` are good examples.

-When using a Polymer `<template>` inside `<iron-list>`, it is not possible to use Angular data binding.
-List templates may be complex, and you may find yourself wanting to create a component.
+When using a Polymer `<template>`, it is not possible to use Angular data binding.
+We can, however, use Polymer's data binding features.
+Don't forget to add `[ngNonBindable]` to the `<template>` when using Polymer's binding syntax to make sure Angular doesn't try and parse the bindings.

 ```ts
 import { Component } from '@angular/core';